 - User-generated content

-Content marketing has become the key to developing a brand presence and driving traffic for online brands- especially new entrants.
+Content marketing has become the key to developing a brand presence and driving traffic for online brands—especially new entrants.
 It works.
 A Content Marketing Institute’s study reports that 72% of marketers say content marketing has increased engagement and the number of leads.
 It also increases returning customer rates, referrals, and retention.
 To further amplify the impact of your content marketing strategy, partnering with a link building agency SEO.co can provide you with the backlinks needed to boost your site’s authority and search engine rankings.